OpenTTD/OpenTTD/docs/releasing_openttd.md

 ## Step 3: Make the actual OpenTTD release

+1. Confirm that the version in `CMakeLists.txt` matches the intended release version.
-1. Go to https://github.com/OpenTTD/OpenTTD/releases/new and create a new tag matching the release number.
+2. Go to https://github.com/OpenTTD/OpenTTD/releases/new and create a new tag matching the release number.
 For the body of the release, copy in the changelog.
 "Set as a pre-release" for a beta or RC.
-2. Wait for the OpenTTD release workflow to be complete.
+3. Wait for the OpenTTD release workflow to be complete.
-3. If this is a full release:
+4. If this is a full release:
    * for `Steam`: under Steamworks -> SteamPipe -> Builds, set the "testing" branch live on the "default" branch.
 This will request 2FA validation.
    * for `GOG`: under Builds, "Publish" the freshly uploaded builds to `Master`, `GOG-use only` and `Testing`.
    * for `Microsoft Store`: ask orudge to publish the new release.